 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This ""20-20-20 rule"" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

 The steps above don’t require a tremendous amount of time or money to be effective.
-Contact Dr. Michael Feinstein, OD in Newark to make an appointment with Dr. Feinstein and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.
+Contact Dr. Feinstein and Morillo Eye Associates in Newark to make an appointment with Dr. Feinstein and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT